opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 ## Filter approaches by use case

 Depending on the data set that you are searching, you might choose a different approach to minimize recall or latency.
 You can create filters that are either: very selective (80%), somewhat selective (38%), or not very selective (2.5%).
+The selectiveness percentage indicates the amount the filter returns for any given document set in an index.

 In this context, `score_script` is essentially a brute force search, whereas boolean filter is an approximate k-NN search with post filtering.